 One of the most wonderful benefits of entry level employees is the space and time that you will get to explore new opportunities that are inside and outside the company.
 This could also lead to preparing for another career path or even choosing higher education so that you can increase the overall market which is worth it.

-Since you have just started out in the field, you will have the option to explore different possibilities and paths before anything has been set truly.
+Since you have just started in the field, you will have the option to explore different possibilities and paths before anything has been set truly.

-Take as much time you want so that you can explore options and look further before you become solidified in the field.
+Take as much time you want so you can explore options and look further before you become solidified in the field.
 It could prove difficult for you to change your career path after 10 years.

 3. Earn your way up:

-This could actually have a positive as well as negative consequences when you have just started since entry level employees are a standard in several companies.
-It may look like menial work such as making copies or even answering a few phone calls but you never really know when you are being noticed for doing such a good work.
+This could have a positive as well as negative consequences when you have just started since entry level employees are a standard in several companies.
+It may look like menial work such as making copies or even answering a few phone calls but you never really know when you are being noticed for doing such a good job.

 Taking initiative or being a self starter will pay off in the future, pay your duties and show executives that you are hoping to prove your dedication to them.